 "Deconstructing the Scene: Attack on Air Force One" I liked this feature that takes apart one of the most awesome moments in the movie.
 It may be only a few minutes, but if you are a CGI lover then sit back and enjoy.

 "Deleted and Extended Scenes" Unfortunately it looks like they just wanted to extend the bonus features here with a LOT of extraneous scenes that would not have worked in the film.

 "Gag Reel" I actually like this little feature.
-It remands me of the small mistake snippets that are played during the credits of many films these days, only more adult intended.
+It reminds me of the small mistake snippets that are played during the credits of many films these days, with only more adults intended.

-"Restore the Database Second Screen Experience" It's a scavenger hunt that takes some gaming skill so you will probably have to get your teen to help you do it.
+"Restore the Database Second Screen Experience" It's a scavenger hunt that takes some gaming skills so you will probably have to get your teen to help you do it.

-The superiority of the sound using the DTS-HD Master Audio 7.1 plays theater quality dialogue and special effects clean and clear.
-If you have a sound bar or upgraded sound system it has enough power to give the feel you are in the first row of a movie theater.
+The superiority of the sound using the DTS-HD Master Audio 7.1 plays theater-quality dialogue and special effects clean and clear.
+If you have a sound bar or upgraded sound system it has enough power to give the feel like you are in the first row of a movie theater.

 The visual projection is very good with the HD quality 1080p presentation providing excellent imagery as close to theater class as any Blu-ray can.
 The colors are vibrant and the blacks are amazingly good.
 Even the finale with Iron Man fighting in the dim lighting comes across clearly.
 The HD sharpness will be equivalent to anything you can show on your HD Television.

 Iron Man 3 has been rated PG-13 by the MPAA for sequences of intense sci-fi action and violence throughout, and brief suggestive content.
 You may want to check the film out yourself, however, as the intensity of the violence may be inappropriate for young children.